mdcrosby/animal-ai/README.md

 ## Version History

+- v2.2.2
+  - Low quality version with improved fps. (will work on further improvments to graphics & fps later)
 - v2.2.1
   - Improve UI scaling wrt. screen size
   - Fixed an issue with cardbox objects spawning at the wrong sizes